-§2.0 The Party Chair shall appoint a Bidding Subcommittee to administer each bid arising from each contracting opportunity outlined above.
-This subcommittee will include, at a minimum, the Party Chair, the Party Treasurer, a Chair appointed by the Party Chair, at least two other voting members of the SFDCCC, and any other voting members of the SFDCCC who would like to serve on this bidding subcommittee may serve as full voting members.
-All meetings of the bidding subcommittee shall be noticed and open to the general public.
-Only voting members of the SFDCCC shall be voting members of the bidding subcommittee except as noted in section 10.

-§2.1 The purpose of the Bidding Subcommittee is to perform all administrative functions necessary to solicit and organize bid proposals for the SFDCCC.
+- §2.0 The Party Chair shall appoint a Bidding Subcommittee to administer each bid arising from each contracting opportunity outlined above.
+This subcommittee will include, at a minimum, the Party Chair, the Party Finance Director, a Chair appointed by the Party Chair, at least two other voting members of the SFDCCC.
+Only voting members of the SFDCCC shall be voting members of the bidding subcommittee except as noted in section 10. - §2.1 The purpose of the Bidding Subcommittee is to perform all administrative functions necessary to solicit and organize bid proposals for the SFDCCC.
 The Subcommittee shall forward all bids received to the full SFDCCC.
-The full SFDCCC will take final action on all contracts in a regularly scheduled meeting.

-§3.0 In case of an emergency of limited time and unforeseen circumstances, the Party Chair, the Chair of the Bidding Subcommittee, and the Party Treasurer may award a contract without requesting bids.
+The full SFDCCC will take final action on all contracts in a regularly scheduled meeting. - §3.0 In case of an emergency of limited time and unforeseen circumstances, the Party Chair, the Chair of the Bidding Subcommittee, and the Party Finance Director may award a contract without requesting bids.
 The Party Chair shall announce this decision and the reason for it at the next meeting of the SFDCCC.
-Whenever possible, final action shall be taken by a vote of the SFDCCC at an open meeting.

-§4.0 The Bidding Subcommittee will make reasonable efforts to notify as many people as possible when a Request for Proposal is available.
+Whenever possible, final action shall be taken by a vote of the SFDCCC at an open meeting. - §4.0 The Bidding Subcommittee will make reasonable efforts to notify as many people as possible when a Request for Proposal is available.
 Whenever possible, this notification shall be made thirty to forty-five days prior to the due date for the bid.
 This Subcommittee shall at least send written notice to all members (including Associate Members) of the SFDCCC and send notice to San Francisco's daily, weekly, ethnic, neighborhood, and community newspapers, including all of the City's official outreach papers.
-Other outreach efforts will be made to the extent that resources permit.

-§5.0 The Bidding Subcommittee shall draft the Request for Proposals (RFP) within the following guidelines:

-§5.1 The request for Proposal shall include a description of the scope of work and timetables for its completion.
-Additionally, the RFP shall request information on:
+Other outreach efforts will be made to the extent that resources permit. - §5.0 The Bidding Subcommittee shall draft the Request for Proposals (RFP) within the following guidelines: - §5.1 The request for Proposal shall include a description of the scope of work and timetables for its completion.
+Additionally, the RFP shall request information on: - a) Whether the bidder is registered or certified with the Human Rights Commission of the City and County of San Francisco as a Minority Business

-a) Whether the bidder is registered or certified with the Human Rights Commission of the City and County of San Francisco as a Minority Business Enterprise (MBE) or a Woman-owned Business Enterprise (WBE);
+Enterprise (MBE) or a Woman-owned Business Enterprise (WBE);